All articles published in the April 2014 issue.

 It will often be safe to work alone.
 However, in some situations people can be exposed to additional health and safety risks when unaccompanied.
 Establishing a healthy and safe working environment for lone workers can be different from that required for other workers.
 This short article sets out the primary considerations.

-This Technical Guidance Note explains how reinforced concrete walls are designed to withstand high in-plane bending forces, in accordance with Eurocode 2.
+This note explains how reinforced concrete walls are designed to withstand high in-plane bending forces, in accordance with Eurocode 2.

 This article explains the formation of the concrete flange of a composite beam using pre-cast units, highlighting the associated benefits.